digitalepidemiologylab/text-classification/README.md

   }
 }
 ```
+The file can contain multiple training rounds with different sets of parameters.
+Parameters defined in `params` are global to all runs.
+Each run needs to contain a unique `name` and needs to have a `model` parameter.
+The `overwrite` parameter will overwrite an exisiting model with the same name.

 3) Train model
 This command will train and then automatically evaluate the model on the test set.
+If not `-c` option is given, train will look for a file called `config.json` in the project root.
 ```
 python main.py train
 ```